RMS Alcantara (1926): Repowering with steam turbines

 In 1931 the Royal Mail Case resulted in the jailing of Lord Kylsant, and in 1932 the company was reconstituted as a new body, Royal Mail Lines, chaired by Lord Essendon.
 He claimed that German, Italian, and French competitors were running ships to South America at 22 kn, giving a passage about five days quicker than RMSP.
 The new RML company immediately considered how to raise the speed of Asturias and Alcantara.
 Essendon concluded that foreign competitors were losing money at 22 knots, but a range of options to raise the speed of Asturias and Alcantara to 19 to 22 kn should be evaluated.
 Essendon also proposed inviting foreign competitors to agree on a 19-knot speed limit on the South American route, so that all companies could economise on fuel and attempt to cover their costs.

 At that time marine diesel power was at a relatively early stage of development, and RML considered it unable to increase the two ships' speed to the required level.
-Lord Essendon therefore recommended steam turbines, and two options for the drive system: either conventional reduction gearing, or the newer turbo-electric transmission that had been pioneered in the USA and successfully applied to US, UK and French ocean liners.
-Whichever transmission was chosen, the cost of re-engining Asturias and Alcantara was estimated at about £500,000.
+Lord Essendon therefore recommended steam turbines, and two options for the drive system: either conventional reduction gearing, or the newer turbo-electric transmission that had been pioneered in the US and successfully applied to US, UK and French ocean liners.
+Whichever transmission was chosen, the cost of re-engining Asturias and Alcantara was estimated at £500,000.
 Lord Essendon also urged RML directors to order a third ship of similar speed to share the route with Asturias and Alcantara.